SilasStokes/pymessage_gpt_bot/README.md

 This has to be ran on mac with iCloud account and iMessage setup and thus will appear to be sent from *you* rather than an external number.
 Also I believe that groupchat has to be already created.
 I initially tried to use twilio to power the texts but it looks like as of right now (April 2023) they have deprecated group messaging.

+## how to install:
+coming soon...

-## How to Setup
+## How to Setup for development
 1. Create virtual environment with `python -m venv .venv`
 2. Enable your virtual env with `source .venv/bin/activate`
 2. Install python packages with `pip install -r requirements.txt`
 4. Install the py-imessage-shortcuts package.
 You'll need to set up the shortcut by double clicking the `send-imessage.shortcut` and then selecting "Add shortcut" (the shortcut is from that repo - I did not create it).
 5. Create a Chat GPT API Key [here](https://platform.openai.com/api-keys) and add it to your config file.
 Alternatively, you can set the global variable in the command line: `export OPENAI_API_KEY=<your-api-key>`
 6. In order to read iMessage data, the application or terminal will need full disk access. iMessage data exists in `~/Library/Messages` which is protected.
 Go to `Settings -> Privacy & Security -> Full Disk Access` and select the application that should get access.
 7. Ensure iMessage text forwarding is enabled on your iPhone.
 8. Run the bot and pass your config with: `python src --config configs/example-config.json`

+## To bundle the application:
+1. Install pyinstaller (in your virtual environment): `pip install pyinstaller`
+2. Install (create-dmg)[https://github.com/create-dmg/create-dmg] onto you computer, easiest way is through the brew package manager (which you'll have to install seperately if you don't have it) `brew install create-dmg`
+3. Run the `make_dmg.sh` script. you may have to make it executable `chmod +x make_dmg.sh`, then `./make_dmg.sh`.
+This script runs both py installer and create-dmg to built the distributable .dmg file.
+4. Find the .dmg inside the `dist/` folder.